ucsb-cs148-f21/project-t11-typingtest/team/retrospectives/RETRO_03.md

 * Think about more functionalities and prioritize the most feasible one.
 * Communicate more about the difficulties we are facing
 * Study more about the fundamentals of how React and JavaScript work

+## Retro Assessment

+* I utilized the start stop continue method.
+* There was good participation from all the team members it went well.
+* I think the team is more focused now and willing to work on the projects now.
+They tasks have been clearly delineated and people know what they have to start.